jackouni/LS_RB101/lesson_2/20_Pass-by-Reference-🆚-Pass-by-Value.md

   <br>

-  > Strangely, even though we reassigned the value of `a` to be the exact same as it was originally, it still created a new place in memory for this reassignment.
+  > Strangely, even though we reassigned the value of `a` to be the exact same value as it was originally, it still created a new place in memory for this reassignment.

   <br>